Updated May 2023

 ☑️ How long has the college been operating?

 ☑️ What career services are available to students and graduates?

 ☑️ Is financial aid or any scholarships available?☑️ When can you start?

 Ready to learn more about a career in IT security?
 Have questions about what to expect in cybersecurity training?

 Check out the accelerated 12-month Cybersecurity diploma program at Herzing College.

-Training includes a 5-week internship plus preparation for 4 leading IT security certifications.
-This program is currently available online.
+Training includes a five-week internship plus preparation for four leading IT security certifications.
+This program is delivered entirely online.